Program

 Multiple dimensions of dopamine signaling: new technologies and novel insights

 Great strides have been made towards understanding the diversity of midbrain dopamine neurons.
 Recent studies suggest that rather than a single functional unit, dopamine neurons form distinct groups at anatomical, molecular and functional levels contributing to the signaling of reward, aversion, salience, novelty and locomotion.
 This panel will highlight the development of novel optical tools and imaging approaches, as well as the application of cutting-edge tools to add important information to the rapidly progressing dissection of heterogeneous dopamine signaling in health and disease.
 Markita Landry (UC Berkeley) will discuss the development of a near-infrared nanosensor (nIRCats) that can measure dopamine transmission in acute brain slices and detect dopamine efflux in the extracellular space driven by electrical or optogenetic stimulation.
 Tianyi Mao (Vollum Institute) will present the development of novel PKA and cAMP fluorescence sensors, which combined with modern microscopy can image intracellular responses to endogenous dopamine release at single-cell and subcellular resolutions in brain slices and behaving animals.
-Mitsuko Watabe-Uchida (Harvard University) will introduce how posterior tail of the striatum-projecting dopamine neurons form a unique subgroup of dopamine neurons and discuss why multiple axes of dopamine evaluation systems are advantageous for reinforcement learning.
-Stephan Lammel (UC Berkeley) will discuss how developing a detailed understanding of subregion-specific dopamine signaling in the nucleus accumbens contributes to the anatomical and functional diversity of dopamine neurons and may represent an important step towards the identification of clinically-relevant targets for treating impulse control disorders.
+Benoit Girard (University of Geneva) will discuss the role of the nucleus accumbens (NAc) in evaluating social appetitive and aversive information, how the NAc integrates information about conspecifics and how it incorporates learned associations to initiate conspecific approach or avoidance.
+Stephan Lammel (UC Berkeley) will discuss how developing a detailed understanding of subregion-specific dopamine signaling in the NAc contributes to the anatomical and functional diversity of dopamine neurons and may represent an important step towards the identification of clinically-relevant targets for treating impulse control disorders.
 Taken together, this panel will cover technology development and biological applications that allow exciting progress in understanding the structural and functional heterogeneity of the dopamine system.

 Neuromelanin-sensitive MRI: a method to investigate the integrity and function of catecholamine systems in the human brain